 During the reporting period, the Internal Control and Risk Management committee analysed the work plan drawn up by the Director in charge of Internal Control and checked progress with the plan.
-It assessed the work plan drawn up by internal audit, monitored its status and worked with the financial reporting manager to assess the proper application of accounting policies and the consistency of such policies for the purposes of preparing the consolidated financial statements.
-The Chairman of the Board of Statutory Auditors (or another member of said Board as appointed by its Chairman) took part in the Committee's work.
+It assessed the work plan drawn up by internal audit, monitored its status and worked with the financial reporting manager and the external auditors to assess the proper application of accounting policies and the consistency of such policies for the purposes of preparing the consolidated financial statements; it also reviewed the report of the Supervisory Board.
+The Chairman of the Board of Statutory Auditors (or another member of said Board as appointed by its Chairman) took part in the Committee's work, as did the Director in charge of Internal Control.